Different Types of Insurance Deductibles

 Types of Deductibles

-While there are many, many different types of insurance policies with deductibles on the market, common insurance deductibles include:
+There are many different types of insurance policies with deductibles on the market.
+Common ones include:

 • Health insurance deductibles